-As we noted earlier, most standard programming languages come with standard subroutines for doing pseudo-random number generation.
+As we noted earlier, most programming languages come with standard subroutines for doing pseudo-random number generation.
 Unlike the Poisson or Gaussian distribution, these numbers are uniformly distributed--that is, the probability of the random variable taking on a certain value is the same over the sampling range.
-Mathematica comes with a standard function, Random[] that enables us to generate (pseudo) random numbers that are uniform, Poisson, Normal, and others.

 (Why are they "pseudo" random numbers?)